quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Resetting Streams

-When resetting a stream requesting some bytes to be delivered to the peer application, an endpoint sends a RESET_STREAM_AT frame with the Reliable Size field specifying the amount of data to be delivered to the peer.
+When a sender wants to reset a stream but also deliver some bytes to the receiver, the sender sends a RESET_STREAM_AT frame with the Reliable Size field specifying the amount of data to be delivered.

-When resetting a stream without requesting any data to be delivered to the peer application, an endpoint MAY use a RESET_STREAM_AT frame with a Reliable Size of zero instead of using a RESET_STREAM frame.
-These two are identical and the behavior of RESET_STREAM frame is unchanged from the behavior described in
+When resetting a stream without the intent to deliver any data to the receiver, the sender MAY use a RESET_STREAM_AT frame with a Reliable Size of zero instead of using a RESET_STREAM frame.
+These two are identical and the behavior of RESET_STREAM frame is unchanged from the behavior described in {{!RFC9000}}.
-{{!RFC9000}}.

 When using a RESET_STREAM_AT frame, the initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
 If STREAM frames containing data